firecmsco/firecms/website/docs/migrating_from_alpha_versions.md

 primary goal of making internal and external APIs more predictable and consistent.

+Oh, and we have a very awesome new dark theme too ;)

 ## Core dependencies update

 In version 1.0.0 there are major updates to some dependencies, now using: